 Private Higher Education

 The Arthur Vining Davis Foundations’ Board of Trustees is in the final stages of our strategic planning process.
-Given this, the AVDF staff is no longer inviting new grant proposals through 2016.
-The next deadline for Letters of Interest (LOIs) and proposals will be November 1, 2017, unless our strategic plan calls for specific unsolicited grant proposals in the interim.
+The next deadline for grant proposals will be November 1, 2017.

 |Brandeis undergraduates contribute to the work of leading researchers and pursue their own interests in labs that promote interdisciplinary collaboration.